 Our goal is to take care of our deployed soldiers with boxes full of a touch of home, cards and letters.
 If we get a special request from our troops, we attempt to fill it.
 New York # 1 is full of Mothers who are doing their best to make a difference while their child is deployed.

 We operate on the theory that it is better to be occupied to make the time pass faster than to sit around and worry.
 We support each other and are there when someone needs help surviving another day.
 We have had Mothers with two or three children deployed.
 We have Mothers who have, in addition to their own child deployed, nephews and nieces also deployed.
 We try to find things to do to promote the support of our military person.

 We try to help the families they left behind by getting them the information about where to go if they have a problem.
-We support our veterans by giving them a place to come that is homelike and having a working garden for them.
 We help out by supplying clothing if a special outfit is needed by a veteran so that he, or she, can go on a job interview.
 We fundraise to try and help our wounded get back to a fairly normal life through treatment.

 The benefits of being a Blue Star Mother are many.
 You are doing something useful to help our troops so far away.
 You give them support and remind them of why they are out there doing what they do.
 You are lending support to our veterans to show them the appreciation of what they gave to support our country.

 You are showing a younger generation that it is okay to be patriotic and supportive because, as they say, Freedom is not Free.
 You have to work at keeping it and we feel that we do exactly that.
 It may seem like "only" a garage sale or another spaghetti dinner or bake sale but that helps to raise awareness for our troops no matter where they are.